RemahMassri96/reading-notes/class-03.md

 - If a match is found, that code is run; then the break statement stops the rest of the switch statement running (providing better performance than multiple i f statements).
+- Data types can be coerced from one type to another.
+- All values evaluate to either truthy or falsy.
+- There are three types of loop: for, while, and do ... while.
+Each repeats a set of statements.